 Press Here is a small press for haiku and tanka books, started in 1989.
 It has won numerous Merit Book Awards from the Haiku Society of America.
-While my output of books has been sharply curtailed since starting a family, with my press I’ve managed to publish at least a book or two every year or two for more than twenty-five years.
-If you’re interested in proposing a book for my press to publish, please note that I no longer consider any unsolicited book proposals.
-The following is a list of Press Here titles, by category.
+Press Here has published at least a book or two every year or two for more than twenty-five years.
+If you’re interested in proposing a book for us to publish, please note that we no longer consider any unsolicited book proposals.
+The following is a list of Press Here titles, by category, with our most recent titles featured at the top.
 Click to view a sortable catalog.
-I’ll add more information about each book as time allows.
 See also What Makes a Great Chapbook.

 Close to the WindPress Here is pleased to announce the publication of Close to the Wind, an anthology of haiku from the 2013 Haiku North America conference, which took place August 14 to 18 aboard the Queen Mary, docked in the harbour at Long Beach, California.
 Edited by Michael Dylan Welch and William Hart, with illustrations by Naia, the book includes haiku and senryu by 97 poets (one poem each), the second-largest in the history of Haiku North America anthologies.
 “Even when gales are lashing and we’re sailing close to the wind, here’s hoping we can maintain our close-knit spirit of community and always remain on a first-name basis”—from the introduction.
 Order online for $12 plus shipping.
 Read the introduction.